-- As your child places their concerns into the monster’s mouth, talk with them about how they can either choose to let these emotions go or let them rest here until they’re ready to revisit them later.
+- As your child places their concerns into the monster’s mouth, talk about how they can let these emotions go or allow them to rest until they’re ready to revisit them.

-Take a mindful walk: Practice walking in silence for a few minutes at a time to take in your surroundings.
-Help guide your child to pay close attention to what you see, hear and smell?
+Take a mindful walk: Practice walking in silence for a few minutes to take in your surroundings.
+Help guide your child to pay close attention to what you see, hear and smell.
 How does the weather feel around you?
 If you get distracted, ground yourselves by focusing on the steady rhythm of your breath or feet on the ground.

 Nature journaling: Help your child add their favourite reminders of your outdoor explorations to a scrapbook or nature journal.
-Collect leaves to press between the pages, work on observational drawings or help them write down their thoughts or maybe even a haiku reflecting on the wild beauty around you.
-On literal (or figurative) rainy days, your nature journal can serve as a reminder of the good times behind and in front of you.
+Collect leaves to press between pages, work on observational drawings or help them write down their thoughts or maybe even a haiku reflecting on the natural beauty around you.
+On literal (or figurative) rainy days, your nature journal can remind you of the good times behind and in front of you.

-Mindful gardening: Just like experiencing nature in the wild, cultivating plants is also very calming.
-Whether your child is helping you pull weeds in the garden, harvest veggies, or simply watering houseplants.
+Mindful gardening: Like experiencing nature in the wild, cultivating plants is also very calming.
+Whether your child is helping you pull weeds in the garden, harvest veggies, or simply water houseplants.
 Buy a special watering can for your little one so you can hydrate your indoor garden together.
-This is an opportunity to be mindful of how each plant’s unique properties and appearance help communicate its needs.
+Nurturing living things is an opportunity for your child to become mindful of how each plant’s unique properties and appearance help communicate its needs.